2 Dads 1 Movie

 Sully (Commando)

 I don't know.
-But Cooke knows.
+But Cooke does.
 I'll take you where I'm supposed to meet him.

 Matrix (Commando)